kyma-project/kyma/components/central-application-gateway/README.md

    ```

 #### Handling ambiguous API definition names

 A combination of `{API_BUNDLE_NAME}` and `{API_DEFINITION_NAME}` which are extracted from an Application CRD should be unique for a given application.
-Invocation of endpoints with duplicate names will result in **400 Bad Request** failure.
-In such a case one of the names should be changed to avoid ambiguity.
+Invocation of endpoints with duplicate names will result in a **400 Bad Request** failure.
+In such a case, one of the names should be changed to avoid ambiguity.

 ## Development